-For example, if you took the exam in New York or any of the other jurisdictions that require a passing score of 266 and your MBE scaled score was below 133, your MBE was weighing you down.
-Or alternatively, if you took the exam in Alaska, which requires a 280 UBE score, your MBE would hold you down if your scaled score was below 140.
+For example, if you took the exam in New York or any other jurisdiction that requires a passing score of 266 and your MBE scaled score was below 133, your MBE was weighing you down.
+If you took the exam in Alaska, which requires a 280 UBE score, any MBE scaled score below 140 was weighing you down.
 Based on these results, you'd know you need to focus additional time on improving your process-of-elimination skills—that could be the difference between passing the bar and taking it once more.
-However, perhaps it’s your Multistate Essay Exam (MEE) that needs improvement.
+It could, however, be your Multistate Essay Exam (MEE) that needs improvement.
 This section makes up 30 percent of the UBE.
 If this is the case, you will need to focus additional time on your essay-writing skills.
-Keep in mind as you plan for this winter's exam, however, that you'll need to do more than improve upon your weaknesses.
+Keep in mind as you plan for this winter's exam, though, that you'll need to do more than just improve upon your weaknesses.
 You’ll also need to maintain and improve upon your strengths.
-It won’t help you to increase a weak MBE score if your strong performance on the MEE or MPT declines.
+Studying strictly to improve your MBE score won't benefit you if you let your MEE or MPT scores decline in the process.
 Balance is essential.

 And Put Your Plan into Action

 After pinpointing where you made the majority of your mistakes on the last exam, jump right back into studying, as the next exam is right around the corner.
 Taking another UBE review course would be most beneficial to you.
 And while you may be tempted to take the bar review course you previously did for free, do you really want to risk failing again?